 - Italy earthquake: Search for survivors as death toll tops 240

-- Popular WordPress plugin WP Statistics allowed hackers to steal database & hijack sites
+- Popular WordPress plugin WP Statistics allowed hackers to steal databases & hijack sites

 - Florida woman claims she has the longest tongue in the world